anristepanian/car-game-2020/README.md

 ## Legend About Racer Game

-This is a racing game, that I've designed yet in 2020, and later used as my course project, that's why there is my name in the loading and credits scenes.
-The project was created by me in Unity, while functions were written in C#, all the models were created by me in Blender.
+This is a racing game that I designed in 2020 and later used as my course project.
+That's why my name is in the loading and credits scenes.
+I created the project in Unity, while functions were written in C#.
+All the models were created by me in Blender.

 ## How To Play

-In order to play the game, the user has to maneuver with the car left or right using the keys _a_ and _d_ (or _left arrow_ and _right arrow_).<br>There are 3 levels of the game.
-Every single level is harder than the previous one.<br>In case of collision with the environment object, the level restarts!
-In order to save a progress, the user has to pass the level.<br> After the user has passed all 3 levels, he will observe the credits scene, congratulating him and telling that it was the end of a game!<br>
+To play the game, the user has to maneuver with the car left or right using the keys _a_ and _d_ (or _left arrow_ and _right arrow_).<br>There are three levels, and every level is harder than the previous one.<br>In case of a collision with the environment object, the level restarts!
+To save progress, the user has to pass the level.<br> After the user completes all 3 levels, he will see a scene with credits congratulating him and informing him that this is the end of the game!<br>
 > [!NOTE]
 > You can observe the [game process](game_process)